PetrLivingLife/hat/readme.md

 Nothing revolutionary in here.
 Though I haven't seen such project/library/framework (that would be actually good and usable).

-For now this is very simple prototype to evolve.
 Idea is to have most/all (automated) testing needed in a project in one place.

 Driver/s can be written for any part of the application/system/multiple applications and then used in tests.
 Most of the time via additional layer/s that will simplify the usage.